KSDaemon/wampy.js/README.md

 * **topicURI**.
 Required.
 A string that identifies the topic.
 Must meet a WAMP Spec URI requirements.
 * **callbacks**.
-If it is a function - it will be treated as published event callback or it can be hash table of callbacks:
+If it is a function - it will be treated as published event callback o r it can be hash table of callbacks:

-   {
-     onSuccess: will be called when subscription would be confirmed
+    * **onSuccess**: will be called when subscription would be confirmed
-     onError:   will be called if subscription would be aborted with 2-4 parameters:
+    * **onError**:   will be called if subscription would be aborted with 2-4 parameters:
                 (Error|uri|string, Details|object[, Arguments|list, ArgumentsKw|dict])
-     onEvent:   will be called on receiving published event with 2 parameters:
+    * **onEvent**:   will be called on receiving published event with 2 parameters:
                 (Arguments|array, ArgumentsKw|object)
-   }

 ```javascript
 ws.subscribe('chat.message.received', function (msg) { console.log('Received new chat message!'); });